course-details-portlet

 Course content

-The course will enable students to make use of their social science background in the workplace.
 The course focuses on project management and the communicative processes that accompany project work.
-Students gain practical experience and professional knowledge related to
+Students gain professional knowledge and practical experience related to project management, project development and research communication.

 Learning outcome